 The artist (some would call them a show-off) would stand out, entertain and always draw attention to themselves.
 This would most definitely draw attention from the customers, the managers and the owners of ASDA, and think of all the press coverage it could gain.
 There are still many factors that hold us back but one question you should be asking yourself is this.
 ‘When do I decide to become an artist?’.
 Now don’t get me wrong.
 It is so much easier when we follow the rules.
 Becoming an artist takes a huge amount of effort and momentum.

 Do not be an artist for the money, do it because you love what you do, by being an artist, the rewards will come.
-Being an artist is you doing more than your job description, going the extra mile, but you are doing it for you and the by-product of that is everyone benefits.
+Being an artist is you doing more than your job description, going the extra mile, but you are doing it for yourself and the by-product of that is everyone benefits.
 Doing this puts you on the path that makes you indispensable as artists are sought after.
 Being an artist is you doing your thing to the very best of your ability for yourself.
-Ask yourself who do you know someone who is an artist, what do they do that makes them one and if you aren’t already do you want to be an artist?
+Ask yourself who do you know someone who is an artist, what do they do that makes them one and if you aren’t already, do you want to be an artist?